silas-enf/rules_rust/docs/crate_universe.md

                  <a href="#crate.annotation-rustc_flags">rustc_flags</a>, <a href="#crate.annotation-shallow_since">shallow_since</a>)
 </pre>

-A collection of extra attributes and settings for a particular crate
+A collection of extra attributes and settings for a particular crate.
+See [crate_repository's annotations arg](#crates_repository-annotations).

 **PARAMETERS**